Triton

 Temple of Mara

-Located at the heart of the Big Island, just south of Mount Gormal, the Temple of Mara is dedicated to the Ninoten guardian protector of Galu, the elemental god of the sea.
+Located at the heart of the Big Island, just south of Mount Gormal, the Temple of Mara is dedicated to the Ninoten guardian protector of Galu, God of the Sea.
 Mara is depicted as a Rakshasa adorned with a hook-fanged jade mask, frozen in a furious, screaming expression.
-She embodies the temperament of the Galu and the fury of the sea, personifying relentless storms, surging tides, and the balance of floods and droughts.
+She embodies the temperament of Galu and the fury of the sea, personifying relentless storms, surging tides, and the balance of floods and droughts.
 Mara is considered both fickle and uncaring, her wrath devastating.

 Shrines to Mara are scattered throughout the region, where offerings are made in futile attempts to placate her rage.
-It is widely understood that such efforts are almost always in vain.
 The Temple of Mara is a converted cavern, shaped by an underground river that feeds the roaring rapids leading to Keelhaul Falls.
 Once home to a thriving community of Mara’s cultists, the temple met a tragic end when a sudden flood consumed it entirely, sealing her worshippers inside.
 Many interpreted this violent end as an omen, a warning against devoting one’s life to such an unforgiving deity.
-To this day, the temple remains a flooded ruin, its depths shrouded in mystery and avoided by most—except for the occasional adventurer or desperate soul seeking to challenge the wrath of the Mara.
+To this day, the temple remains a flooded ruin.
+Its depths shrouded in mystery and avoided except for the occasional adventurer seeking to challenge the wrath of Mara.

 Guillotine Point